|

 and instill 10 mL of an indigo carmine solution to stain the

 endometrial cavity prior to the uterine incision.
+A second Foley catheter should

+be inserted into the bladder.
 The abdomen can be opened through

 a midline or transverse incision.
 The bowel is packed away, and